TaitoUnited/full-stack-template/README.md

+# server-template

+[//]: # (TEMPLATE NOTE START)

-> Create a new project from this template by running `taito template create: server-template`.
+Create a new project from this template by running `taito template create: server-template`.
 You can also migrate an existing project to this template by running `taito template migrate: server-template` in your project root folder.
 Later you can upgrade your project to the latest version of the template by running `taito template upgrade`.
 To ensure flawless upgrade, do not modify files that have **do not modify** note in them as they are designed to be reusable and easily configurable for various needs.
 In such case, improve the original files in the template instead, and then upgrade.

-# server-template
+[//]: # (TEMPLATE NOTE END)

+## Links

 [//]: # (GENERATED LINKS START)